Login Menu

 To add accidental damage cover to an existing home insurance policy, simply get in touch with your insurer.
 Whether you have buildings, contents or combined buildings and contents home insurance, you should be able to add this coverage.
 However, be aware it will typically come at an additional cost.

-If you are comparing home insurance and want accidental damage coverage from the get go, it’s easy with Quotezone.
-When you fill out our home insurance quote form, simply select yes to the appropriate question(s) when choosing the details of your coverage.
+If you are comparing home insurance and want accidental damage coverage from the get-go, simply select yes to the appropriate question(s) when choosing the details of your coverage.

 Common exclusions of accidental damage cover